 Preemergence herbicide programs for corn

-It is important to change herbicide programs from time to time so that you do not get hooked on any single herbicide program year after year.
-Weed species shift and develop resistance to herbicide programs that do not change.
-It’s also important to know the strengths and weaknesses of each product in terms of the spectrum of weeds controlled.
-A table summarizing weed species response to various corn herbicides can be found on pages 24-26 of 2018 Chemical Weed Control for Field Crops, Pastures, Rangeland, and Noncropland (SRP 1139).
-See: https://www.bookstore.ksre.ksu.edu/pubs/SRP1139.pdf
+Also, it is important to change herbicide programs from time to time so that you do not get hooked on any single herbicide program year after year.
+Thus, it’s important to know the strengths and weaknesses of each product in terms of the spectrum of weeds controlled.
+A table summarizing weed species response to various corn herbicides can be found on pages 24-26 of 2016 Chemical Weed Control for Field Crops, Pastures, Rangeland, and Noncropland (SRP 1126).
+See: http://www.ksre.ksu.edu/bookstore/pubs/chemweedguide.pdf

 For burndown applications in a no-till system on emerged grass and broadleaf weeds, an application of glyphosate (9) and a product containing dicamba (4) or 2,4-D (4) may be critical.
 The choice between 2,4-D and dicamba will depend on weed species present.
 Dicamba products will be more effective on kochia and marestail.
 2,4-D is more effective on winter annual mustards.
 The use of preemergence herbicides, applied just before or following planting, often provides control of weeds for several weeks.
 This can greatly improve the effectiveness of a postemergence herbicide application, and gives the producer more leeway on post application timing.